ErbL-Tree/Project1/README.md

-My text file has readme
+My text file has readme, this is inventory management